Skip to content

 Multi-trigger workflow

-A Chat Trigger and a Telegram Trigger can both feed the same agent:
+A Chat Trigger and a Manual Trigger can both feed the same agent:

 graph LR